Is Berlin a Walkable City?

 Walkability Factors in Berlin

-Several factors contribute to Berlin’s walkability:
+Several features make Berlin’s walkability:

 Attractions and Highlights